 Conducting economic evaluation of primary care interventions, with a focus on diagnostics.

-I joined the department in July 2015 as a health economist working within the field of primary care.
-The core of my role is in collaborating with other research groups to bring the tools of economic evaluation to primary care health science research.
+I joined the department in 2015 as a health economist working within the field of primary care.

-Prior to joining the department I completed a Masters in Health Economics at the University of York.
+I have a Masters in Health Economics from the University of York.

 (2018), Quality of Life Research, 27, 1769 - 1780

 (2018), Health and Quality of Life Outcomes, 16